Reform Action #12 of 20 (see all reforms)

 There is very, very little by way of specific commandments concerning these topics in the scriptures for a reason.
-The specifics of how to be sexually “chaste” or physically healthy are highly personal and difficult to define with blanket prohibitions (see this article on moral purity).
+Even the ten commandment’s simply say “Thou shalt not commit adultery.”
+Not even the Mosaic law gave harsh penalties to sex out of wedlock, and it was in most cases far more strict than the law Christ replaced it with.
+Scripture clearly calls sex out of wedlock sin, but to make it into a “sin next to murder” as Mormonism has, is drive the millions of youth who experiment with premarital sex away from God. (see the article The Sin Next to Murder) The specifics of how to be sexually “chaste” or physically healthy are highly personal and difficult to define with blanket prohibitions (see this article on moral purity).
 Much like dietary fads, cultural religious proscription on sexuality rarely take into account the uniqueness of each individual’s different physical background and spiritual makeup.
 Priesthood overreach has caused many “words of wisdom” to become strictures, dogma, and commandments.
 Unwisely “adding to and taking away from” the standards of righteousness God has given to men.
 God’s loving standard has been made into a self-righteous burden.

 Only very generalized dietary guidelines of balance can be made to apply to both a 350 lb Samoan and a 90 lb Tibetan.
 Likewise only very generalized guidelines of sexuality can be made to apply to individuals along the diverse spectrum of human sexuality and passion.
 It is unreasonable and unrighteous to create overly-specific and idealistic strictures concerning masturbation, self-stimulation, gender identity, minutiae in sexual media consumption, kissing, dress and many aspects of sex (again, standards are good for society, strictures are highly divisive).
 To take God’s name and draw a line which says if you do X, you are righteous and approved by God but if you do Y, you are wicked and condemned by God is the most solemn and awful of responsibilities.
 Any individual who does this becomes karmically responsibility for those they make to feel evil and demonized.
 There are far too many who leave the church because the churches blanket prescriptions on sexual practice are unreasonable and demonizing because they often are.
 When they realize how unreasonable they are… they then lose faith in God because how could “god” make a commandment that they are literally incapable of keeping?
 When in truth it wasn’t god, it was a man unjustly using god’s name to make a needed social standard into a divine commandment.
 In the Sermon on the Mount, Christ himself chastised Israel for turning the trivial standards and minutia of the Mosaic “law” into divine commandments.